 To understand just how big the problem is, picture a fat, fuzzy rat climbing out of your toilet.
 It is not a sight anyone would enjoy seeing, yet that is exactly what is happening to many Toronto residents.

 People find rats making their way into homes and businesses through sewer lines.
 They have even found them tucked up into car engines.
 Unfortunately, rats can create extensive damages.
 They can tear apart the wiring in your engine in an attempt to build a nest for themselves.
 For restaurant owners, this can have devastating impacts on their businesses.
-Knowing how to keep the businesses mouse and rat free is essential for staying in business.
+Knowing how to keep the businesses mouse and rat-free is essential for staying in business.
+That is why it is important to know to learn how to get rid of rats in restaurant.

 To make matters worse, nothing seems to slow the growing rat population.
 In fact, the matter continues to grow larger day by day.
 Exterminators throughout the city feel the increasing frustration in dealing with these pests and the problems they cause.

 The Cause of the Problem

 Many experts blame increased construction projects as the cause of the booming rat population.
 When construction takes place, it creates a perfect environment for pests, especially rats.
 Piles of wood and other debris provide the materials rats need to build nests.

 If rats currently exist on the construction site, any digging and additional work will disrupt their nests and burrows, causing them to flee.
 As such, you may notice an increase in rat activity in areas where construction is high.